lneves12/luisneves.me/src/content/posts/2020-10-07-how-to-gradually-introduce-react-js-in-an-old-application-and-migrate-it-to-a-spa-don’t-be-afraid-of-legacy.md

 When it comes to front-end technologies, generally speaking, there are some rules that I believe can help you not to be locked to a specific technology.
 For instance, always think twicewhen:

 * Adding a new library.
-Just because it will save you a couple of days at that moment it doesn’t necessarily mean it will be worth in the long term.
+Just because it will save you a couple of days at that moment, it doesn’t necessarily mean it will be worth in the long term.
 * Coupling your business logic to a specific framework.
 If all your logic is completely independent and only relies on the language native features, it doesn’t really matter which framework you use, whether it’s React.js, Vue.js, or Angular: The code should be reusable.

 In Uyuni, in order to modernize our UI and technology stack, we decided to pick React.js.
 The React.js team did a great job of making it easy to integrate into existing applications.
 Looking at the official [documentation](https://reactjs.org/docs/add-react-to-a-website.html), we can see that adding React.js in the middle of a page is as simple as defining a new HTML element id that will serve as the container/root for our new application and simply calling the method `ReactDOM.render`(`<App />`, `htmlContainer`).
 A huge plus to this method that many people don’t know is that you can execute it as many times as you need on the same page, which can be quite handy.